 Leros (Λέρος) is a wonderful and usually neglected Dodecanese island in Greece.
-It has a long history that starts in prehistoric times and played a important role during the World War II.
-The Dodecanese, except Kastellorizo, were occupied by Italy during the Italo-Turkish War of 1912.
-Italian interest in the islands was rooted in strategic purposes and the intention to expand Italy’s long range policy.
+It has a long history that starts in prehistoric times and played an important role during World War II.
+The Dodecanese, except Kastellorizo, was occupied by Italy during the Italo-Turkish War of 1912.
+Italian interest in the islands was rooted in strategic purposes and the intention to expand Italy’s long-range policy.
 The islands of Leros and Patmos were used as bases for the Royal Italian Navy.
-In this context the Italians of Leros were generally employed by the army and lived in the new Italian-built model town of Portolago, modern Lakki (Λακκί).
+In this context, the Italians of Leros were generally employed by the army and lived in the new Italian-built model town of Portolago, modern Lakki (Λακκί).

-The most characteristic buildings were (and still remain) the elementary school, whose style attempts to combine modernism with Byzantine elements, the theater with a striking circular lobby (with a roof that opens during summer), the central hotel and the market building, with a circular open atrium and a tower lock, dominating the entire town.
-Finally a church was built, formerly San Francesco, now Agios Nikolaos, which is an important modernist religious building mixing the Orthodox tradition with Catholic and modernistic elements, creating a unique and impressive construction.
+The most characteristic buildings were (and still remain) the elementary school, whose style attempts to combine modernism with Byzantine elements, the theater with a striking circular lobby (with a roof that opens during summer), the central hotel and the market building, with a circular open atrium and a clock tower, dominating the entire town.
+Finally, a church was built, formerly San Francesco, now Agios Nikolaos, which is an important modernist religious building mixing the Orthodox tradition with Catholic and modernistic elements, creating a unique and impressive construction.
 Portolago is considered to be the only true rationalist town outside of Italy.

-Finally a video which will drive you along the wide streets of Lakki and help you understand the uniqueness of this town on a Greek island :
+Finally, a video that will drive you along the wide streets of Lakki and help you understand the uniqueness of this town on a Greek island :

 We will return again to this beautiful and historic island, in order to present its other beauties and its modern history, because this article was only dedicated to the Italian origins of Lakki.